Bryan De La Cruz Player Props: Marlins vs. Rockies

 - The 7.8 strikeouts per nine innings compiled by the Rockies pitching staff ranks 27th in the league.

-- The Rockies have a 4.91 team ERA that ranks 26th across all league pitching staffs.
+- The Rockies' 5.02 team ERA ranks 27th across all MLB pitching staffs.

-- The Rockies rank 21st in baseball in home runs given up (60 total, 1.2 per game).
+- Rockies pitchers combine to rank 21st in baseball in home runs surrendered (62 total, 1.2 per game).

-- Kauffmann (0-1) makes the start for the Rockies, his second of the season.
+- Freeland makes the start for the Rockies, his 11th of the season.
+He is 4-5 with a 3.88 ERA and 38 strikeouts in 53 1/3 innings pitched.

-- The right-hander last appeared on Saturday against the Texas Rangers, when he went 4 1/3 innings, allowing four earned runs while giving up seven hits.
+- The lefty last pitched on Saturday against the Texas Rangers, when he threw two innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.